risb0r/Arris-CM8200-to-InfluxDB/README.md

 Just a note, if there is a flap or dropout the Arris NTD will do a soft reboot thus blocking access to the WebUI requiring a factory reset using the reset pin for ~5 seconds.
 Unfortunately this is just how it is from the NBN overlords.

 As an UBNT user, the below should gain you access assuming NBN has not disabled access.
 Has been tested on Edgerouter and USG products.
+Users with the more recent ASUS models appear to be able to natively just access the NTD.
 ```bash
 risbo@Edge:~$ configure
 [edit]